Skip all navigation Skip to page navigation

 Electronic Laboratory Reporting (ELR)

-Electronic Laboratory Reporting for eligible hospitals under HITECH in North Carolina includes three areas:
+Electronic Laboratory Reporting for eligible hospitals under HITECH in North Carolina includes these areas:

 Please note: NCDPH is not requesting and will not receive Electronic Laboratory Reports from eligible professionals.